What are some common uses for a Check import into QuickBooks Online with Transaction Pro Importer?

 NOTE: To record both Checks and Deposits at the same time, use Transaction Pro Importer's Bank Statement import.

-Below are some helpful tips to keep in mind regarding the most common issues that occur when importing Checks into QBO with Importer.
+Below are some helpful tips to keep in mind regarding the most common issues that occur when importing Checks into QuickBooks Online with Importer.

 - When importing a Check, the following fields are required (at minimum).